-Hanwell Community Observatory comprises a group of amateur astronomers based in Hanwell (near Banbury, North Oxfordshire) promoting astronomy in the community.
+Hanwell Community Observatory comprises a group of volunteers based in Hanwell (near Banbury, North Oxfordshire) promoting astronomy in the community.
 Whether you have private or educational interests in the subject, our aim is to make astronomy accessible to you.
 We welcome public and school groups to star parties and other events that will open up the Heavens and share with you the wonders of the cosmos.
 If you are a student or teacher at a local school or university, please see the Education section for details of our current activities and how you can get involved. more...

 Saturday 14 February 2015 from noon - 5.00 pm